dockzhong1105/dockzhong1105.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Ming is an incoming Ph.D. student at the Chinese University of Hong Kong (CUHK).
+Ming is an incoming Ph.D student at the Chinese University of Hong Kong (CUHK).
 His research interests primarily focus on the intersection of cutting-edge technologies (e.g., quantum computing, large language models) and compilers.

 # 📖 Educations
 - *2025.08 (Expected) -*, **The Chinese University of Hong Kong**, Hong Kong SAR, China.